ibm-cloud-docs/containers/cs_istio.md

 ### Step 2: Scale down the Istio operator
 {: #migrate_scale_operator}

 Scale down the Istio operator deployment.
+When migrating from the Istio add-on's use of the in-cluster Istio operator to community Istio's use of `istioctl`, you must avoid having both installation methods fighting for control of Istio.
+The steps of scaling down the operator, deleting the IOPs, and then deleting the operator removes the in-cluster operator without uninstalling Istio.
 {: shortdesc}

 Run the following command: